Regular reminders help caregivers reduce stress

 Now, tap “Back” to save your Label and go back to the Alarm settings screen.

-Next, select “Sound” to make the alarm sound a gentle, soothing one rather than an unpleasant blare.
+Next, select “Sound” to set the alarm to a gentle, soothing tone rather than an unpleasant blare.
 We like the Harp sound.

 Choose a relaxing or pleasant sound